Sectorial descent for wrapped Fukaya categories: K unneth

+and then showing that it lands inside representable functors, i.e.\ that $\T(-,L,K)$ is represented by $L\times K$.
+We also show that this functor induces the equivalence of cohomology categories \eqref{kunnethproducthomologycategories}.
+The construction of $\T$ will use pseudo-holomorphic quilted strips following Ma'u \cite{mau} and Ganatra \cite{ganatrawrapcy}.

-We choose compatible families of almost complex structures on $X$ and $Y$, cylindrical at infinity, over each half of the strip, respectively ($s$-invariant in the thin parts of the strip, with respect to fixed universal strip-like coordinates).
-We require that the negative strip-like coordinates \eqref{coordsII} for $\OO_X$, $\OO_Y$, and $\OO_{X\times Y}^\pr$ extend as in \cite[Equation (5.7)]{gpssectorsoc} and that on the trimodule domain strips, we use the tautological strip-like coordinates at $s=\pm\infty$ (these assumptions ensure that the gluing maps on the bimodule domain strips respect the global $(s,t)$-coordinates).
+To define the trimodule $\T$, we extend the abstract wrapped Floer setups underlying $\W_X$, $\W_Y$, and $\W_{X\times Y}^\pr$ as follows.
+We declare a tuple $(M_m,\ldots,M_0,L_0,\ldots,L_\ell,K_0,\ldots,K_k)$ ($M_i\in\sL_{X\times Y}^\pr$, $L_i\in\sL_X$, $K_i\in\sL_Y$) to be composable iff when we write $M_i=L_i'\times K_i'$, the tuples $(L_m',\ldots,L_0',L_0,\ldots,L_k)$ and $(K_m',\ldots,K_0',K_0,\ldots,K_k)$ are both mutually transverse.
+We then consider Floer data for strips as in Figure \ref{figuretrimodule} (see \cite[\S 5.3]{gpssectorsoc} for more details on the relevant moduli spaces of domains).
+Such a strip can be thought of either as a pair of maps to $X^-$ and $Y$ as on the left of Figure \ref{figuretrimodule} or as a single map to $X\times Y$ as on the right (via folding the strip).
+Floer data consists of compatible families of cylindrical almost complex structures on $X$ and $Y$ over each half of the strip, respectively ($s$-invariant in the thin parts of the strip, with respect to fixed universal strip-like coordinates).
+We restrict the abstract Floer setups $\SSS_X$, $\SSS_Y$, and $\SSS_{X\times Y}^\pr$ to use negative strip-like coordinates \eqref{coordsII} which extend to biholomorphisms as in Remark \ref{striplikebottombiholospecial}, and we require that on the trimodule domain strips, we use the tautological strip-like coordinates at $s=\pm\infty$ (these assumptions ensure that gluing via the strip-like coordinates defines collars for the relevant moduli space of domains).
 As a map to $X\times Y$, the folded strip should be holomorphic with respect to the product of these almost complex structures.
 As a pair of maps to $X^-$ and $Y$, the left half (mapping to $Y$) should be holomorphic, and the right half (mapping to $X^-$) should be antiholomorphic.
 The usual monotonicity and uniformly bounded geometry arguments from \cite[Proposition 3.19]{gpssectorsoc} apply to show that such (possibly broken) holomorphic strips map to a fixed compact subset of the target, and hence the (Gromov--Floer compactified) moduli spaces of such strips are indeed compact.
-Choosing Floer data generically we obtain transversality, and counting the zero-dimensional moduli spaces defines our desired trimodule $\T$ (the fact that $\T$ satisfies the trimodule equations is, as usual, an immediate consequence of the usual analysis of the boundary of the one-dimensional compactified moduli spaces).
+Choosing Floer data generically we obtain transversality, and counting the zero-dimensional moduli spaces defines moduli counts